 If you’re being bitten by midges, then your friends and family probably are too.
 Why not help them out by sharing this post with them using the simple share buttons?

-Don’t worry too much about the midges in Scotland.
+Don’t worry too much about the midges in Scotland and don’t let them put you off visiting this beautiful country.
 Midge bites don’t irritate me as much as mosquito or cleg (horse flies) bites and as midges don’t transmit disease to humans, I’m more relaxed about midges.
-We generally find it’s too windy for midges most of the time anyway!
-When you go out and it isn’t that windy, carry a couple of different natural insect repellents and a midge hood and you should be fine.
+We generally find it’s too windy for midgies most of the time anyway!
+When you go out and it isn’t that windy, carry a couple of different natural insect repellents and a midge hood and hopefully, you should be fine.

 What are your best products for repelling midges in Scotland?
 What’s your advice for avoiding midge bites?
 Please post in the comments below.